MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 If you want to change the machine group that contains your machine, select another group in the list of available machine groups and fill in the required credentials

-If you want to remove the machine from a group without adding it to a new one, select **Leave group**.
+If you want to remove the machine from a group without adding it to a new one, select **Remove from group**.